-Prior to the IPO, the Company issued Series A convertible preferred stock, Series B convertible preferred stock, Series B1-NV convertible preferred stock, Series B1 convertible preferred stock, Series C convertible preferred stock, Series D convertible preferred stock, Series E-1 redeemable convertible preferred stock and Series E-2 redeemable convertible preferred stock and Series E-2 redeemable convertible preferred stock and redeemable convertible preferred stock, including 182,467 shares of preferred stock issued upon exercise of a warrant immediately prior to the closing of the IPO, were converted into 62,214,406 shares of voting common stock and 5,988,378 shares of non-voting common stock.
-Prior to the closing of the IPO, the Company had warrants to purchase 190,500 shares of its convertible preferred stock outstanding, such warrants were converted immediately prior to the closing of the IPO into warrants to purchase of the Company's voting common stock and the associated preferred stock warrant liabilities were remeasured to its fair value of \$6.3 million and reclassified to additional paid-in capital.
+Prior to the IPO, the Company issued Series A convertible preferred stock, Series B convertible preferred stock, Series B1-NV convertible preferred stock, Series B1 convertible preferred stock, Series C convertible preferred stock, Series D convertible preferred stock, Series E-1 redeemable convertible preferred stock and Series E-2 redeemable convertible preferred stock.
+Immediately prior to the closing of the IPO, all shares of the Company's outstanding convertible preferred stock and redeemable convertible preferred stock, including 182,467 shares of preferred stock issued upon exercise of a warrant immediately prior to the closing of the IPO, were converted into 62,214,406 shares of voting common stock and 5,988,378 shares of non-voting common stock.
+Prior to the closing of the IPO, the Company had warrants to purchase 190,500 shares of its convertible preferred stock outstanding, such warrants were converted immediately prior to the closing of the IPO into warrants to purchase 190,500 shares of the Company's voting common stock and the associated preferred stock warrant liabilities were remeasured to its fair value of \$6.3 million and reclassified to additional paid-in capital.